 These books contain 140 excerpts that the boys are expected to write as I dictate.

 These excerpts, quotes, and sayings expose children to proper grammar, spelling, and language mechanics as they copy and write them down.
 They also get to practice their cursive as well.

 The boys were excited about this new curriculum because it eliminated three separate curriculums.
 Now, they could do their spelling, English/writing, and cursive in one.

 Jack did very well.
 His copywork was near perfect and his handwriting was improving.
 Josh, however, was having a hard time with this method.

 Josh has always had trouble with spelling.
 Not only does he have trouble distinguishing between different vowel sounds but he also doesn’t understand the difference between vowels and consonants.

-He has to constantly remind himself of the five vowels.
+He has to remind himself of the five vowels constantly.
 This makes narration and dictation almost impossible.
 And as the excerpts increased in size so did his frustration.